G-Sravanthi/Weird-Parts-of-JS/README.md

   //to be executed, completed, and the result to be saved for the
   //anonymous inner function.
 For the inner function "whatToSay"
   //is equal to "Hi " and continues to parse through the code
-  //passing "Tony" as the vale for the "name" parameter, resulting
+  //passing "Tony" as the value for the "name" parameter, resulting
   //in "Hi Tony"
 ```